 - Improved battery life: Smart chargers can use advanced algorithms to optimize the charging process based on the needs of the battery.
 This can help extend the battery’s life and reduce the need for costly replacements.

-- Reduced impact on the electric grid: By charging EVs during off-peak periods and using renewable energy sources, this technology can help to reduce the strain on the electric grid and minimize the impact of EVs on the grid.
+- Reduced impact on the electric grid: By charging EVs during off-peak periods and using renewable energy sources, this technology can help reduce the strain on the electric grid and minimize the impact of EVs on the grid.

 The image below shows a real site managed by the Wevo Energy platform.
 The site has a three-phase 130A limit and more than 30 vehicles charging nightly.
 This specific location has peak-energy prices between 17:00-23:00.
 It can be seen that the system uses EV smart charging to delay all charging events to 23:00 to ensure the lowest cost of energy usage.
-Further, the system load balances the energy provided to the chargers to make sure it does not exceed the building capacity.
+Further, the system load balances the energy provided to the chargers to ensure it does not exceed the building capacity.

 Wevo Energy is a leading provider of software solutions for smart EV charging.
-We provide a software platform that supports every scenario: apartment complexes, workplaces, fleets, destination and public charging.
+We provide a software platform that supports every scenario: apartment complexes, workplaces, fleets, destination, and public charging.